ACTCollaboration/act_dr6_mflike/README.rst

 Installing the code
 -------------------

-If you do not plan to dig into the code or plan with the ``yaml`` files, you can simply install the code directly from this repository
+If you do not plan to dig into the code or to play with the ``yaml`` files, you can simply install the code directly from this repository

 .. code:: shell